bigbioinformatics/single_cell_rna_seq_workshop/README.md

 Navigate to the folder for each module to view the relevant scripts, assignments, and lecture materials.

 Please read the syllabus (in this directory) for workshop details.
+If you haven't already, make sure to enroll by filling out the online form: tiny.cc/single-cell-bootcamp